C4sper2012/IronGate/IrongateBlazor/readme.md

 IronGate/IrongateBlazor/Irongate.Blazor/appsettings.json
 ```

-There is MQTT settings for Windows for all floors.
+Below is MQTT settings for windows on all floors.

 ```json
 "Thingspeak": {
     "WindowControls": {